ThamerMashni/excel-sheet-to-database-table/README.md

 Now, the rows in the excel sheet should have been inserted in the DatabaseTable ‘table’.

-# # For more information please see the ducomentation.doc or contact me.
+# For more information please see ducomentation.docx